ncoledavis/Refactoring-Prop-Drilling-to-Context/README.md

 | `npm run build` | Builds the app for production |
 | `npm run preview` | Previews the production build locally |

-## How the theme system works
+## How the context system works

+### Theme

-1. `ThemeContext.jsx` calls `createContext` to create the context object and exports it along with the `ThemeProvider` component and a `useTheme` convenience hook.
+1. `ThemeContext.jsx` creates the context and exports `ThemeProvider` and `useTheme`.
-2. `ThemeProvider` wraps the entire app in `main.tsx`.
-It holds the `theme` state, runs a `useEffect` to sync it to `localStorage` and to `document.documentElement`, and passes both `theme` and `toggleTheme` down through the context.
+2. `ThemeProvider` holds the `theme` state, syncs it to `localStorage` and `document.documentElement`, and calls `onThemeChange` whenever the toggle fires so `AppRoot` can forward the new value to `UserProvider`.
-3. Any component that needs the theme calls `useTheme()` to get the current value and the toggle function, with no prop drilling required.
-4. `app.css` defines CSS custom properties under `:root` for light mode and overrides them under `[data-theme="dark"]`.
-Because every component references these variables, the visual update is instant and global.
+3. `app.css` defines CSS custom properties under `:root` for light mode and overrides them under `[data-theme="dark"]`.

+### Users and favorites

+1. `UserContext.jsx` creates the context and exports `UserProvider` and `useUser`.
+2. `UserProvider` holds the active user, per-user theme preferences, and per-user favorites arrays.
+3. `AppRoot` in `main.tsx` sits between the two providers and coordinates them — when the theme toggle fires it calls `updateUserTheme` on `UserProvider`, and when a user is switched it passes that user's saved theme preference back to `ThemeProvider` via `initialTheme`.
+4. Components that need user data or favorites call `useUser()` directly — no props are passed through intermediate components.